They bloom in the spring, grow all summer and fall,

 You'll have to bring it to a FULL Rolling bowl!

-It will look like back yard, mud pie and leaf stew.
 As soon as it comes to a heavy boil, turn it down immediately to very low simmer.
 Simmer all day.
 Do not leave unattended.

 *Your water will evaporate all day, so you'll keep adding water to your little pot.